monsoonmaelstrom/book2/book2.md

 “Thank you,” she responds, equanimously.

 I begin looking around as she leads us to some sort of sitting room, already growing bored.
-As we sit down, I see Amelia notice and smirk.
+As we sit down, I see Amelia notice and smirk, her green eyes glinting.

 “What can I do for you, Davy?” she asks.
 “I know coming here wasn’t Hazel’s idea.
 She already looks ready to leave.”